orca-zhang/ecache/README_en.md

 ### Bind cache instance
 > The name is a custom pool name, which will be aggregated by name internally.\
-> Note⚠️ The binding can be placed in global scope and does not depend on initialization
+> Note:⚠️ The binding can be placed in global scope and does not depend on initialization
 ``` go
 var _ = dist.Bind("user", c)
 var _ = dist.Bind("user", c0, c1, c2)